Monastery of Saint Maron: Restoration

-The cavern is located on land owned by the Ministry of Energy and Water of Lebanon, but has been the subject of an ongoing dispute between the Maronite Archdiocese and the Dandash family, who stakes an old claim on the land.
-The Maronite Archdiocese has retained rights to renovate the landmark and has stated intentions to begin a restoration project.
+The cavern is located on land owned by the Lebanese Ministry of Energy and Water, but has been the subject of an ongoing dispute between the Maronite Archdiocese and the Dandash family, who also assert a claim on the land.
+The Maronite Archdiocese has retained rights to renovate the landmark and has stated its intention to begin a restoration project.

 The site has only reported to have been cleaned and no work has started on the monument, even if suggested to be of national importance.